tiwari16/Deployment_credit_card_payment_defaults/README.md

 The code deploys the trained model as an online endpoint.
 It creates an online endpoint with a unique name and deploys the latest version of the registered model.

 ### Testing the Endpoint
 You can test the deployed online endpoint using the provided sample request JSON in the `deploy/` directory.
-The script in `main.py` demonstrates how to invoke the endpoint with sample data.
+The script in `e2e-ml-pipeline_cc_defaults.ipynb` demonstrates how to invoke the endpoint with sample data.

 ## Clean Up
 After you've finished using the resources, don't forget to clean up:

 - You can uncomment and use the `ml_client.online_endpoints.begin_delete()` method to delete the online endpoint when it's no longer needed.

-Feel free to customize this README to provide additional information and context specific to your project.
-This documentation should help users understand how to use and maintain your Azure Machine Learning pipeline deployment.